 This course examines learning theories and their application to the classroom.
 It includes the study of human development in the cognitive, emotional, social, and moral domains, the transfer of learning, motivation theories, and individual differences.
-Also, it provides an understanding of measurement and evaluation specifically focusing on descriptive statistical tools, standardized and teacher-made tests and grading practices.
+This course will provide an overview of assessment topics including purposes/types of assessments, the design/implementation of assessments, and the interpretation/analysis of assessment results.
+Classroom management topics related to classroom climate, establishing expectations, positive relationships, and intervention strategies will be explored.